 So let’s dig a bit deeper and take our first steps so that soon you get to shop like a pro.

-How to use the questions?
+How to use these questions instead

 Pretend you are a buyer aka shopping pro going to a shopping mall.